CraftingGamerTom/QCC-Greenhouse-DataCollectionSvc/README.md

  - Yearly Data
  The High and Low value based on a given year for each sensor

-The collection(table) names are maintained in another collection to be given a friendly name for the front end.
+The sensor names are maintained in another collection to be given a friendly name for the front end.

 The collection names are defined in the configuration.cfg file that is read by the